Visual Targeting #1

 This tutorial assumes that you have acquired an image of some form and need to process it to determine the location of the upper targets.
 This information would be used to determine the rotation of the robot to center it for shooting.

 The first thing we want to process the image for the reto-reflective tape.
-By separating the rectangle from the rest of the image we can proceed to isolate and extract just that object.
+By separating the strips from the rest of the image we can proceed to isolate and extract just that object.
 First we use the Adaptive Threshold module to convert it into a black and white image.

-An additional green arrow has been added to show the offset from center of screen to the X coordinate of the found target.
+An additional green arrow has been added to show the offset from center of screen to the X,Y coordinate of the found target.
 The coordinates can be used to understand which direction to move the robot.
 This iterative feedback is more of an approach than a specific calculation.
 We can use the visual feedback to constantly tell us how to change our current state in order to achieve a better position.
 This method requires that the camera sensor be quickly processed and feed new information to actuators that will then update the robot position which will then again be processed by the camera in near real time.
 This iterative approach does not require any precise calculations that may or may not change during the competition due to worn equipment or lower battery levels.

 The actual values fed to the actuator can be very coarse (neutral, near right, right, extreme right, etc.) since over time the values are integrated based on the feedback of the camera and reaction time of the robot.